ornellion/100DaysOfCode/round2-log.md

 There are little things in JavaScript that I hope I end up continuing to do like refactoring `if...else` statements using ternary operators or using the switch keyword instead.
 It's only the basics but so far I'm enjoying JavaScript far more than I did when I tried to learn to code for the first time almost a decade ago.

 I'm also learning little CSS tricks like the `column-width` property.
 Where were you when I needed you? 🥲

+---

+### Day 36: April 10, 2024

+**Today's Progress**:

+- Continued with **Introduction: JavaScript Syntax, Part I** Unit.
+Completed Magic 8 Ball Project.
+- freeCodeCamp: Completed **Learn CSS Animation by Building a Ferris Wheel** course 🎉

+**Thoughts**:

+The Magic 8 Ball is simple enough - decided to take some time to make sure that I could complete it using both `if/else if/else` and `switch` statements.
+Took me a little while to grasp the logic rather than referring blindly to previous examples.
+I'm slowly beginning to Codecademy using AI Hints - it's more interactive but sometimes it's also just...wrong

+Also completed the quick freeCodeCamp course on CSS Animation.
+I don't see (right now) what I'll be animating but who knows.
+Maybe I'll find creating CSS art a fun hobby!